gjbellei/gjbellei/README.md

--  Hi, I’m Gabriel Bellei! 👍
+-  Hi, I’m Gabriel Bellei!
-    I am an Industrial Engineer and I'm getting into Data Analytics
+    I am an Industrial Engineer and I'm getting into Data Analytics 😍

-- 🌱 I’m currently learning Data Analysis with Pandas and Python
+- 💡I’m currently learning Data Analysis with Pandas and Python

 - 📫 How to reach me: